scristopher/ERModsMerger/README.md

 This is just a very simple fork of https://github.com/MadTekN1/ERModsMerger.

+What changed?
+All I have done is updated the soulsformats framework and have included the vanilla 1.16 regulation.bin file.
+It's possible to do this and rebuild the project in VS in less than an hour.

 * I am not making any functionality changes or improvements nor will I respond to any support issues outside of the program running.
 * This will work with the current ER version
 * EXE files in releases, otherwise just compile with visual studio ofc